akimbo7/GuildedGen/README.md

 An account generator made for Guilded.

-In terms of security, Guilded seem to have very poor security measures when it come to generating accounts.
+In terms of security, Guilded seems to have very poor security measures when it come to generating accounts.
 Captchas are non-existent. *Why not exploit :)*

 The only form of security is restricting IPs, which can obviously be bypasses very easily.